BitGo/advanced-wallets/demo-kms-script/dinamo-interface.md

 # Dinamo HSM KMS Implementation Documentation

-This document provides comprehensive documentation for the KMS API's integration with Dinamo HSM, covering the complete request-response flow from API handlers to HSM operations.
+This document provides a reference implementation for integrating the 4 KMS API's with Dinamo HSM, covering the complete request-response flow from API handlers to HSM operations.

 ## Demo Scripts